 Slide: Matte stainless

-Other than the CW9 I don't have a lot of experience with Kahr's.
+Other than the CW9, I don't have a lot of experience with Kahr pistols.
 I've always liked their guns, but they were priced out of my range for what they are.
 The CW9 was designed for the more budget minded, and there are some cost saving steps in it's production.
-There's less milling on the slide, the model no. and name is laser engraved instead of the roll mark on the other pistols, it ships with 1 magazine, MIM parts, etc. I feel that this is still an attractive gun; the cost saving measures take nothing away from it.
+There's less milling on the slide, the model No. and name are laser engraved (instead of the roll mark on the other pistols), it ships with one magazine, there are MIM parts, etc. I feel that this is still an attractive gun; the cost saving measures take nothing away from it.

 The targets above were all shot offhand at 15yds with WWB.
 The right plate was shot at slow fire without a break in shooting.
 The center target was shot a bit faster at about 1 rnd per second and the left target was shot at a more rapid pace.

 The pistol comes in this rather unattractive and otherwise useless plastic case.
 A box is a box.
 If it saves me a few dollars, I don't care if it's this case that ends up unused at the top of my closet or if it's one of Springfield's truly outstanding gun boxes sitting up there.

 The gun comes with the usual literature, one magazine (no ammo despite my pics) and a ridiculous locking device.

 I find the reliability of this pistol to be excellent.
 Kahr has a recommended 200 rnd break in period for this gun.
 I don't consider this unreasonable.
 My Kimber's break in period... ah... that's a discussion for another day.

 I have over 1,000 rnds through the weapon at this point.
 The majority has been 9mm 115gr in the usual flavors (WWB, Federal, Blazer, Blazer Brass and Remington).
 Most of it has been target loads, but as this is one of my carry guns I have also shot several boxes of Speer Gold Dot 124gr JHP +P.